naman2304/notes/something.md

 #### Collaborative editing

-_Real-time collaborative editing_ applications allow several people to edit a document simultaneously.
+* _Real-time collaborative editing_ applications allow several people to edit a document simultaneously.
 Like Etherpad or Google Docs.

-The user edits a document, the changes are instantly applied to their local replica and asynchronously replicated to the server and any other user.
+* The user edits a document, the changes are instantly applied to their local replica and asynchronously replicated to the server and any other user.

-If you want to avoid editing conflicts, you must the lock the document before a user can edit it.
+* If you want to avoid editing conflicts, you must the lock the document before a user can edit it.
+But this is equivalent to single leader replication as any user will have to wait for first user to complete it's writes.

-For faster collaboration, you may want to make the unit of change very small (like a keystroke) and avoid locking.
+* For faster collaboration, you may want to make the unit of change very small (like a keystroke) and avoid locking.

 #### Handling write conflicts